Preface

 Preliminaries

 We will be using the CircuitVerse website to complete this assignment.
-You should have received an email inviting you to the “CSCI 210 Fall 2024” group on CircuitVerse.
+You should have received an email inviting you to the “CSCI 210 Spring 2025” group on CircuitVerse.
 If you did not, please use this link to join the group.
 To start the assignment, click on your name on the upper righthand side of the website.
 Go to “My Groups” and then select the group for this class and you should see “Lab 5” under assignments.
 Click the “Start Working” button to start the assignment.
 After you click “Start Working” you can click “Launch Simulator” to start creating the assignment.

 You can find more details on how to use the CircuitVerse website here.